Divide-By-0/blog/content/posts/travel.md

       - **Level99**: This is my favorite arcade-style place in the world; only about a 30 minute drive from Boston.
 There are 40ish puzzle rooms, each with one minigame in it (walk the plank, the floor is lava, pvp games, etc) that rank you on completin from 0-3 stars.
 Your wristband tracks your total stars, and the place is super high tech.
 Everyone I've told about it has loved it.
 If you prefer a lower-tech version of this, I also love [Boda Borg](https://www.bodaborg.com/).
       - **Hacking at MIT**: This is a secret, orally-passed down tradition where students take each other to hidden spots on campus, like a dusty vent with a videogame lounge in it.
 Ask any MIT student (or me) and we'll be able to take you!
       - **The Viz Lab at Harvard**: I haven't been, but apparently [this lab](https://hwpi.harvard.edu/eps-visualization-research-laboratory/home) has a set of goggles and projectors that let you see any image as a "hologram" in a room on a massive curved screen.
 I'm not sure how this is different than a 3d theatre, but I'd love to make a trip over and check it out.
+      - **Mass MoCA**: This museum is about a 3 hour drive from Boston, but it is absolutely worth it (and I wasn't even that big a fan of museums in general).
+The light and space artist James Turrell has some absolutely perception-breaking and mindbending installations that alone make this trip worth it, and I became obsessed with art and his style after going here (everyone else who went with me is obsessed too).
       - **[Beginner DnD Night at Pandemonium](https://pandemoniumbooks.com/products/beginner-d-d-fire-in-the-greatwood?start=2023-06-01T00:00&select=2023-06-07T18:00)**: Was a wonderful, ultra-affordable introduction to the world of dungeons and dragons, plus you get to support an indie game store.
 The intro level dungeon master is very good and patient -- definitely start with a beginner class to avoid annoying the experienced players (unless you are one yourself!).
+      - **Contact Improv at the Central Square Church**: This dance form is meant for people together without music, and in spontaneous improv-like fashion, you learn to yes-and movement with another.
+Feel beautiful and vulnerable and thrilled, and pay-what-you-want at [this spot in Central Square](https://contactimprovboston.com/).
+I'm sure contact improv exists in many places as well in different formats, but this was the one I personally tried as a beginner and liked.
+Thanks to Max for the rec.
+      - **Alexander Technique with Tommy**: Alexander Technique is predominantly learning to notice and release body tension you never knew you had, and embracing effortless non-doing to break out of bad habits.
+If this sounds like nonsense, here is a concrete data point: when I went, Tommy lightly tugged my feet and I felt an overwhelming sense of heaviness immediately in my neck -- it felt almost magical.
+I felt completely different walking out, and even though it was just gentle, safe nudges, it felt far more intensely eye-opening than any massage I've ever had.
+Tommy is one of the experts in AT, and [he has been practicing here](https://www.easeofbeing.com/) for decades.
+Thanks to Max for the rec.
       - **lxm.house**: If you have a fun project you'd like to work on, [our house](https://lxm.house) would likely be down to host you for free!
-If you've gotten this far in this post, we'd probably get along.
+If you've gotten this far in this post, we'd probably get along -- [dm me](https://twitter.com/yush_g) to schedule!
   - New York City, NY
     - Food
       - **Genki Omakase**: It's the most affordable omakase I've ever eaten at, for the same quality -- $70-100/person.
 There's a fun challenge where 5 social media likes gets you a free sushi too.